| Once all other parts of the bolt

 the ejector spins around in its hole and makes it

 impossible to push the extractor down.
+If that happens, simply

 start over and reinsert the ejector.
+If all goes well then

 set the assembled bolt group aside until it is time